ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 And this is fine because _they are not meant to go public_.
 Some people would submit a code like that for review as soon as it works, but I find it disgustingly uncultured practice.
-That’s like when you come to a restaurant and instead of getting your food served on a plate by a waiter you are invited to eat the meal straight from the oven in the kitchen.
+That's like when you come to a restaurant and instead of getting your food served on a plate by a waiter you are invited to eat the meal straight from the oven in the kitchen.
 I like keeping notes in TODOs when I work on the code,